GoteoFoundation/goteo/docs/INSTALL.md

 Goteo has been tested under Nginx and Apache configurations.

 You will need to build a `dist` production folder an point the webserver onto it.
-Use `grunt build` to create a minimized assets environment or `grunt build:devel` for javascript/css debugging.
+Use `grunt build` to create a minimized assets or `grunt build:devel` for javascript/css debugging.

 At this point, there are still no production-ready releases.
 Please refer to the [developers](developers/environment.html) documentation for more info.